juusosar/simple-mobile-app/README.md

 # Simple android mobile application with Google Maps integration

-Built using Java on Android Studio
+Developed using Java on Android Studio